bypeterhung/execution-system-assessment-backend/README.md

 ### Choice of Technology
-* express for http based api service
+* express for restful api service
 * no use of typescript, automated testing (unlike the GUI component)
 * build to meet the minimum requirements of the assessment, I focus my effort on the GUI component mostly